-Figure 4 summarizes the

-PM25BAM data over the last four years, showing the overall mean and overall daily maximum for each month.
-Overall means for each month are low and very consistent ranging from $3-10\mu g/m^3$ , with an increase in July, which reflects the influence of forest fire events.
-The July and August maximums were a direct result of smoke from forest fires.
-If the forest fire events are ignored, then the daily maximums decline considerably, falling within a range of 5-9 $\mu$ g/m.
-Based on the results gathered so far, it appears that PM2.5 concentrations in Yellowknife are consistently low, with the greatest short-term influences being smoke from forest fires.
+Figure 4 summarizes the $PM{2.5}$ BAM data over the last four years, showing the overall mean and overall daily maximum for each month.
+Overall means for each month are low and very consistent ranging from 2 to 7μg/m, with an increase in July, which reflects the influence of forest fire events.
+The June, July and August maximums were a direct result of smoke from forest fires.
+If the forest fire events are ignored, then the daily maximums decline considerably, falling within a range of 5 to 9μg/m.
+Based on the results gathered so far, it appears that $PM{2.5}$ concentrations in Yellowknife are consistently low, with the greatest short-term influences being smoke from forest fires.

-Because $PM{10}$ is a subset of TSP and heavily influenced by the same particulate sources like road dust, monitoring of $PM{10}$ levels provides an alternative, more complete and timely method to the Hi-Vol TSP sampling to track the impacts of dust in Yellowknife.
-Since the Hi-Vol only runs every 6 days, it potentially misses capturing high-level dust events occurring in between the six day cycle.
+Because PM10 is a subset of TSP and heavily influenced by the same particulate sources like road dust, monitoring of PM10 levels provides an alternative, more complete and timely method to the Hi-Vol TSP sampling to track the impacts of dust in Yellowknife.
+Since the Hi-Vol only runs every six days, it potentially misses capturing high-level dust events occurring in between the six day cycle.
 However, the continuous monitoring methodology of the BAM ensures complete coverage throughout the year.
-In addition, the hourly sampling schedule of the BAM provides almost "real time" data and allows more detailed analysis of the typical 24-hour Hi-Vol sampling period.
+In addition, the hourly sampling schedule of the BAM provides 'almost real-time' data and allows more detailed analysis of the typical 24-hour Hi-Vol sampling period.

-The NWT has not adopted a standard for $PM{10}$ but several Canadian jurisdictions (e.g. BC, Ontario, Newfoundland and Labrador) have adopted a $PM{10}$ concentration of $50\mu g/m^3$ (24-hour average) as an acceptable limit.
-In April 2007, Yellowknife experienced several episodes of very high $PM{10}$ levels, resulting in complaints from residents and prompting the City to initiate road sweeping ahead of their normal spring clean up schedule.
-Overall, there were nine exceedances of the $50\mu g/m^3$ limit in 2007 at the Sir John Franklin station, most of which occurred in April.
+The NWT has not adopted a standard for $PM{10}$ , but several Canadian jurisdictions (e.g. BC, Ontario, Newfoundland and Labrador) have adopted a $PM{10}$ concentration of $50\mu g/m^3$ (24-hour average) as an acceptable limit.
+Generally, starting in April, Yellowknife experiences several episodes of very high $PM{10}$ levels, which sometimes results in complaints from residents, prompting the City to initiate road sweeping ahead of their normal spring cleanup schedule.
+Overall, there were 12 exceedances of the $50\mu g/m^3$ limit in 2008 at the Sir John Franklin station, most of which occurred in April.

-Figure 5 shows the PM10 monthly averages and daily maximums measured at the station in 2007.
-The highest daily maximum concentration was $172\mu g/m^3$ occurring in April, which correlates well with the Hi-Vol data.
-The highest hourly concentration recorded was $505\mu g/m^3$ also in April.
-The monthly average distribution in Figure 5 is similar to the distribution for TSP shown in Figure 2 indicating the close correlation between $PM{10}$ and TSP and supporting the use of the BAM $PM{10}$ data to track the influence of road dust in Yellowknife.
+Figure 5 shows the $PM{10}$ monthly averages and daily maximums measured at the station in 2008.
+The highest daily maximum concentration was $105\mu g/m^3$ , occurring in April, which correlates well with the Hi-Vol data.
+The highest hourly concentration recorded was $445\mu g/m^3$ , also in April.
+The monthly average distribution in Figure 5 is similar to the distribution for TSP shown in Figure 2, indicating the close correlation between $PM{10}$ and TSP, and supporting the use of the BAM $PM{10}$ data to track the influence of road dust in Yellowknife.